I built my own game engine and the games it powers — and reverse-engineer closed-source ones to make them more immersive. Without the source code.

-My focus now is Multiverse — a game of my own, built from scratch in Unreal Engine 5.
-It grows out of two decades of reverse-engineering how shipped games really work.
-That same instinct runs through everything else I make: whole generations of console games — N64, GameCube, Wii, Dreamcast, PlayStation and more — brought into real per-eye VR, and major systems of No Man's Sky reshaped from the inside.
+My focus now is Multiverse Engine — my own engine in C++ and Direct3D 12, built to power Multiverse, a dimensional-exploration game.
+Around them: whole console generations — N64, GameCube, Wii, Dreamcast, PlayStation and more — brought into real per-eye VR, and major systems of No Man's Sky reshaped from the inside.

 The mission